 Preserving the landscape is at the forefront of everything that Eduard does; he leaves the soil un-ploughed, allowing grass, weeds, earthworms, ants and other species to flourish as well as abstaining from synthetic fertilisers, so his calcareous soils are allowed to do their work unhindered.
 Even artificial irrigation is shunned in favour of allowing the local weather to dictate the qualities of the grapes, and therefore the wines made from them.
 Eduard describes each bottle as a “liquid synopsis” of the meteorological conditions in which the vines were grown.

 Click here to read our Q&A with Eduard.View Wines

-Eduard, who comes from a farming family, started focusing his energy on Sicus in 2010 after years of learning about viticulture and eonology.
-He had taken over the winemaking work of his family, run from the cellar of his family house, in 2003, while also working for the prestigious vineyards of Jane Ventura in Penedes and continuing his studies.
+It was back in 2003 that Eduard began to hone his skills as a winemaker when he took on the responsibilities of his family estate.
+He also worked for the prestigious vineyards of Jane Ventura in Penedes whilst continuing his studies.
 During this time, he produced only a very small quantity of wine, only moving on to the current Sicus project after years of preparation.

 Much of the winemaking is conducted using porous clay jars, which allow micro-oxidation of the wine and avoid flavours being picked up from barrels.
-But Sicus also uses amphoras, positioned right there on the vineyard, to keep most of the vinification process in the terroir.
-The taste of the wine differs depending on how it is made, in cellar or on location.
+Eduard also uses amphoras, positioned right there on the vineyard, to keep most of the vinification process in the terroir.
+The taste of the wine differs depending on how it is made, in the cellar or on location.